Diphtheria/tetanus/acellular pertussis/polio vaccine (Injection)

 - Your child may also receive medicines to help prevent or treat some minor side effects of the vaccine.

 - Missed dose: If this vaccine is part of a series of vaccines, it is important that your child receive all of the shots.
 Try to keep all scheduled appointments.
-If your child must miss a shot, make another appointment with the doctor as soon as possible.
+If your child must miss a shot, make another appointment as soon as possible.

 Drugs and Foods to Avoid: